A Brief Overview

 “Improving educational results for children with disabilities is an essential element of our national policy of ensuring equality of opportunity, full participation, independent living, and economic self-sufficiency for individuals with disabilities.”

 Part C protects children Birth to age 3 who need family support for early learning.
-The disability category of developmental delay overlaps early learning and IEP and can qualify a child for free, family-focused services to age 3 and school-based services through age 8.
-PAVE has an article about the transition between Part C and Part B services.
+The disability category of developmental delay overlaps early learning and IEP and can qualify a child for free, family-focused services to age 3 and school-based services through age 9.
+PAVE provides an Early Learning Toolkit: Overview of Services for Families of Young Children.

 - Deaf blindness